 Re-enrollment contracts are distributed to all current families in February.
 To re-enroll your child for the following school year, please submit your contract and deposit before the deadline indicated at the bottom of the contract.
-You will have only two weeks to submit your contract and deposit, so please plan ahead.
-The deposit for our programs is a month's tuition, applied to the first payment.
+Our re-enrollment period typically lasts two weeks.
+The deposit for our programs is 10% of the full year tuition and is applied to your total tuition payment.
 Deposits are non-refundable.
+Tuition payments must be made current by January 15th to receive a re-enrollment contract.